 Check out the best reason to retire early where I talk more in detail about my happiness journey.

 As any rational person would do, I began researching whether something was wrong with me.
 Here are some interesting charts on happiness and age I found.
 Can you see any patterns?

 The only country where you don't want to live is Russia, where from birth happiness is on a continuous decline!
-No wonder why the Russians meddled with the election and now control American politics.
-They wanted out of the motherland after realizing how good we’ve got it.
+No wonder why the Russians like to meddle with other country's politics and go to war with its neighbor, Ukraine.
+They wanted out of the motherland after realizing how good others got it.

 What Happens Between The Age Of 35 – 60 To Cause Unhappiness?